lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-3/readme.md

 	- `git commit`
 	- `git config`
 	- `git log`
-- Simulate the following events with each team member as the player/code contributor:
+- Simulate the following events with each team  member as the player/code contributor (include screenshots):
 	- Fast-Forward Merging
 	- Three-Way Merging
 	- Resolving a Merge Conflict